Harnessing the Power of Content Marketing for Small Businesses

 For Trades (Plumbers, Electricians, HVAC Engineers):

-Seasonal maintenance checklists
+Seasonal maintenance checklists.

-Local SEO landing pages for each service area
+Local SEO landing pages for each service area.

 For Creatives (Photographers, Designers, Artists):

-Behind-the-scenes videos or stories from recent shoots/projects
+Behind-the-scenes stories or videos from recent projects.

-Client testimonials presented as stories or reels
+Client testimonials presented as engaging stories or reels.

-Portfolio highlights with personal commentary
+Portfolio highlights with personal commentary.

 What Does a Content Strategy Actually Look Like?